hyperledger/fabric/docs/source/identity/identity.md

 For an identity to be **verifiable**, it must come from a **trusted** authority.
-A [membership service provider](../membership/membership.html) (MSP) is how this is achieved in Fabric.
+A [membership service provider](../membership/membership.html) (MSP) is that trusted authority in Fabric.
 More specifically, an MSP is a component that defines the rules that govern the valid identities for this organization.
 The default MSP implementation in Fabric uses X.509 certificates as identities, adopting a traditional Public Key Infrastructure (PKI) hierarchical model (more